ngfelixl/typescript-algorithms/README.md

 This repository contains solutions and tests for algorithms written in TypeScript.
 I've implemented most of the algorithms myself without copy and pasting the solution.
 Therefore I do not guarantee correctness.
 To minimize implementation issues there are unit tests for most of the algorithms.
+The purpose of this repository is to train my abstraction and problem-solving skills and to learn more about computer fundamentals.
+You can use this repository, especially the unit tests, to train your own problem solving skills.
+The algorithms are mostly written as functions.
+To implement a solution yourself, just delete the functions content and run the test suite in watch mode as described below.
+As you implement solutions the tests should turn green.

 Currently the algorithms focus on two books:

 - **Algorithms; Robert Sedgewick**
 - **Cracking the Coding Interview; Gayle Laakmann McDowell**